 On the other hand, if you’re in a portfolio where you own 25 stocks, you’re reducing your risk by only about 13 percent.
 If you have one thousand stocks, you’re reducing your risk by about 15 percent.
 Even after 4-5 returns streams, your marginal benefit is less than one percent.

 How you approach trading or investing has to have a certain structure to it.
 If you’re trading in and out a lot you’re basically chasing pure alpha.
 That’s hard to do.

 If you’re long, buy and hold, and following broad asset classes, you’re taking beta risks.

 Many will take a combination of both alpha and beta.

-Most investors should approach it in the sense of structuring their portfolios assuming the future is unknowable (i.e., more toward beta risk, which you can feel pretty comfortable with taking, knowing that financial asset classes will outperform cash).
+Most investors should approach it in the sense of structuring their portfolios assuming the future is unknowable (i.e., more toward beta risk, which you can feel pretty comfortable with taking, knowing that financial asset classes will outperform cash over the long term).

 Moreover, what’s known is already discounted in the price.
 And the list of unknowns are large relative to what can be known in relation to this, which makes playing the financial markets hard to do.

 Instead, they should think about what their “risk neutral” position is.
 How does a portfolio achieve balance?
 How does it achieve balance in a way that maximizes reward to risk?

 If you can get these 10-15 quality returns streams that are uncorrelated you’re going to be reducing your risk by around 70 to 75 percent from the typical portfolio.